rarezhang/data_structures_and_algorithms_in_python/README.md

 ### circularly linked lists
+P 288
 - have the tail of the list use its next reference to point back to the head of the list
 - has no beginning or end; must maintain a cufrrent node

+### doubly linked list
+- each node keeps an explicit reference to the node before it and a reference to the node after it
+- allow a greater variety of O(1) time update operations (including insertions and deletions at arbitrary positions within the list)
+- dummy nodes (sentinels): header node; trailer node
+    -- advantage of using sentinels:
+       eliminate the special case
+       simplifies the logic of operations
+       the header and trailer nodes never change
+       treat all insretions in a unified manner